 Tri-County Health Care continues to ensure that our patients have a safe and reliable way to receive care during the COVID-19 crisis.
-We have developed new guidelines and measures to minimize the risk of COVID-19 transmission.
+We have developed guidelines and measures to minimize the risk of COVID-19 transmission.
 The COVID-19 vaccine is also available at each of our locations and are offered FREE of charge.

 If you believe your symptoms might resemble COVID-19 and want to know if you should be tested, you can complete a free virtual eClinic COVID-19 screening here.